vlyot/Attack-On-Sandbox/PROJECT_SPEC.md

 3. **Wire feed** (centre) — the actual HTTP request sent and raw response received, styled so a breach reads as alarming (red) and a blocked attempt reads as safe (green)
-4. **Agent reasoning** (right) — short-form summary of what each agent decided and why, per action
+4. **Agent reasoning** (right) — two-layer display per agent action:
+   - **Narration** (large, readable): first-person present-tense inner monologue written by the model itself, prompted into a terse dramatic voice.
+Attacker is clinical and predatory; defender is methodical.
+     Example attacker line: *"Spotted an unsanitised input.
+Dropping a classic OR bypass — if this works, we're in without knowing any password."* Example defender line: *"Quote in the username field.
+     Classic injection pattern.
+Switching to parameterised query — that closes it."*
+   - **Technical** (small, monospace below): the model's actual reasoning about the vulnerability class, payload choice, and patch rationale.

+Both fields are returned by the model in the same JSON response — the `agent_reasoning` field is an object with `narration` and `technical` subfields.
+The orchestrator writes both verbatim; no post-processing.
-Narration/reasoning text can be lightly polished for clarity since the outcome is scripted — but the request/response pair shown must always be the real, live data.
+The request/response pair shown in the wire feed must always be the real, live data — only the reasoning panel content is prompted into a specific style.

 ---